samilkorkmaz/Get-YouTube-Links/README.md

 # GetYoutTubeLinks
 Get links to all your uploaded videos on YouTube.
 It works like this:
-* First, open and save all video pages by using the Macro Scheduler 14 script (getYouTubeLinks.scp)
+* First, save all video list pages as html files to local disk by using the Macro Scheduler 14 script (getYouTubeLinks.scp)
 * Run the java program (GetYouTubeLinks.java) to extract individual video links and save them to a text file.

 Raw notes: